hande-qmc/hande/documentation/manual/tutorials/solids.rst

 The Hilbert space of the system we are dealing with is quite small and so is the target population.
-The general rule is that in order to use MPI parallelism, each process should contain at least :math:`1 \times 10^{5}` excitors.
+The general rule is that in order to use MPI parallelism, each process should contain at least :math:`1 \times 10^{5}` excitors [Spencer18]_.
 Having less excitors on each process is both inefficient and in extreme cases can lead to biased results.
 This is why we will use only one process here.
 However, use of openMP shared memory threads is recommended in order to make full use of the available resources.